zzFluke/linux_files/README_arch.md

    * python-pyzmq
    * python2-lxml (for inkscape/textext).

-5. Use the command `pacaur -S` to install the following packages:
+5. Install the following packages from AUR:

    * textext (for inkscape latex rendering)
    * ttf-tw (for Taiwan standard Chinese fonts)